Article Contents

 Solid bookkeeping will help you sell the business

-As Vincent Wong of Empire Flippers points out in How to Sell Your Shopify Store for Multiple Six-Figures, having a clean Profit & Loss Statement is critical if your goal is to eventually sell your eCommerce business:
+As Vincent Wong formerly of Empire Flippers points out in How to Sell Your Shopify Store for Multiple Six-Figures, having a clean Profit & Loss Statement is critical if your goal is to eventually sell your eCommerce business:

 “As far as selling your business goes, this will be the most important document you can bring to the table.
 It’s also the one Shopify store owners usually get wrong because bookkeeping isn’t their forte.